The Backstory And Why This Journal Exists...

 I've had hiatuses from the game here and there like most long-termers, including a big one of some two years' duration, but everyone comes back eventually because nobody ever wins in this game...

 EVE is at its core a role-playing game.
 If you don't subscribe to that side of it, that's your prerogative.
 But for me, it's the be-all and end-all, the beginning and the end.
 I wanted to give my character - Cassandra Habalu - a life and a backstory of her own.
 Why did she want to become a capsuleer?
 How does she fit into this universe with billions - trillions - of other people in it?
 Who else does she meet and interact with along the way?
 Cassandra is on a path and it will end one day, and this journal is her diary of discovery.

 I also wanted to explore the realm of the EVE Chronicles, and do some experimental, character-driven sci-fi writing of my own based on this game's marvellous and intricate canon and Cassandra's actions within it.
 Think of it as a fusion of in-game events, which the official EVE Chronicles don't often embrace and certainly don't on the level of individual players, and wider sci-fi principles involving the occasional trip planetside to do some worldbuilding.
 I try to stick to 'points of lore' wherever I can, but wherever there are gaps, I fill them in; but I claim no authority.
 Note: who exactly has the final say on whether anything is canon or not?
 Is it one person in CCP or what?
 Is it that guy Abraxas (who must be a Carlos Santana fan)?

-[note: the image in the title banner is by the great Syd Mead; futurist and production designer on Alien, Blade Runner and numerous other sci-fi classics.
+[note: the image in the title banner is by the late, great Syd Mead; futurist and production designer on Alien, Blade Runner and numerous other sci-fi classics.
 Check out sydmead.com]